gacetta/notes/CSS.md

 ### IMAGES

 **NOTE:** any `images` in that class are _not_ resized and will extend outside of that 50%.
-This is because `images` are `inline-elements`.
-They default to the size of themselves.
+This is because `images` are `inline-elements` and thus, default to the size of themselves.
 So we can style them as well.

     img {
         width: 100%;
     }

-**NOTE:** do not set a width AND height for an image.  otherwise the aspect ratio will be altered.

 `max-width:` is a great property that allows us to set an absolute size as the maximum (so text and images are formatted properly).
 Then we can use a percentage to scale down the site as the viewport changes